 Number One: Your dog’s health depends on your finding an excellent veterinarian — someone whom you trust and in whose office you feel very comfortable.
 For senior dogs, it is advisable to make an appointment with the vet every six months.
 Finding a Veterinarian….

 Number Two: Attend to your dog’s dental health.
 Brush teeth daily and have them cleaned professionally whenever your vet advises it.
 Untreated dental disease can lead to bacterial infection that can migrate to your dog’s vital organs.
 See Dental Health….

 Number Three: Feed your older dog the best food you can afford; consult your veterinarian and do some research.
 Two small meals daily rather than one large one are better for an older dog’s digestion and to maintain energy throughout the day.
 See Nutrition….

 Number Four: Keep your dog at a healthy weight.
 Excess weight/obsesity can create very serious health problems and shorten his life.
 See Avoiding Obesity…..

 Number Five: Consider the use of dietary supplements and alternative therapies to optimize nutrition and to address health conditions (e.g., the supplement glucosamine chondroitin for arthritis; EFAs [essential fatty acids] for general good health and vitality; acupuncture for pain).
 See Alternative Veterinary Medicine…..

-Number Six: Become informed about signs or symptoms that might indicate a need for veterinary attention or adjustments in the dog’s environment.
+Number Six: Become familiar with signs or symptoms that might indicate a need for veterinary attention or adjustments in your dog’s environment.
 Be prepared to bring these to your vet’s attention promptly, and be prepared to discuss treatment options.
 See Being Observant…..

 Number Seven: Give your senior dog adequate exercise, adjusted to changing abilities that will occur over time.
 See Exercise…..